Anastasia-at/Anastasia-at/README.md

 *https://euc.ac.cy/en/*<br>
 - **2015** Master degree in Business Administration (MBA);
 - **2012** Batchelor degree in Business Administration (BBA) in Hospitality Industry

+---

+## :woman: My hobby

+Appreciate privacy with a good cup of :coffee: <br>
+Now I'am on the stage when I ready to go for something new